sib-swiss/sib-tech-blog/about.md

 permalink: /about/
 ---

-This is website contains a series of tutorial that were presented in devforums and considered publicaly of interest for the bioinformatics community.
+This blog is intented to share technical knowledge between SIB members and among bioinformaticians community.

-You can find more about the SIB Swiss Instiute of Bioinformatics in this website:
+More information about SIB Swiss Instiute of Bioinformatics can be found in here:
 (www.sib.swiss)[http://sib.swiss]